ForNeVeR/tdlib.native/README.md

 - Install the latest package (all binaries packed for .NET SDK) from NuGet: [![NuGet](https://img.shields.io/nuget/v/tdlib.native.svg)][nuget]
 - Download the latest binaries from the [Releases][releases] section

+If using .NET, then you'll probably need to also install [tdsharp][], and then use the library through the provided API.

+For other technologies or if you don't want to use tdsharp in .NET, you can just download the binaries and then use them in a manner your technology allows to use dynamically loaded libraries.
+Consult the [TDLib][tdlib] documentation for further directions.

 Documentation
 -------------